bit101/gifloopcoder/src/docs/objects.md

 ## Objects

 Objects are created by calling various "add" methods on the `glc.renderList`, passing in a generic object with properties.
-All of the add methods can be called with no paramters or an empty object to create a default object of that type.
+All of the add methods can be called with no parameters or an empty object to create a default object of that type.
 The properties passed in override any defaults.
 Each object has its own specific properties that will define that object, such as, `x, y, radius`, etc. for a circle, or `x0, y0, x1, y1`, etc. for a line.

 In addition, all objects can accept a number of "style" properties, such as `strokeStyle, fillStyle, lineWidth`, various shadow properties, etc. Of course, some of these style properties may not be applicable to a particular object, such as a fill style when drawing a line.